 - Institutional investors count on the NCREIF for a timely analysis of the risk of returns in the market at any given time.

 - The NCREIF publishes the property index and other inferential statistics on a quarterly basis.

 The NCREIF comprises approximately 215 members, mostly institutions and academic groups.
 The association is categorized into three classes of members.
 The first group comprises data contributing members, which consist of institutional investment managers that oversee real estate investments with a market value above $50 million.

-For example, if a member joins as a data contributor, they must submit the appropriate data in each quarter; failure of which leads to the termination of their membership.
+For example, if a member joins as a data contributor, they must submit the appropriate data in each quarter.
+Failure to do so leads to the termination of their membership.
 The NCREIF also prohibits members from joining more than one of the three categories or switching membership to another category.